Behnam-sn/Castle-Docusaurus/docs/database/data-orientation.md

 The amount of data stored has a huge influence on the performance gap between columnar databases and row-oriented databases.

+### Use columnar databases for real-time analytics

+Columnar databases generally excel at real-time analytics, where high write throughput and low latency on complex, analytical queries are required.

+Or consider event-driven architectures or event sourcing approaches, where state is maintained by aggregating a long history of timestamped events, rather than in a table using upserts or replaces.
+Storing and aggregating time series data can be very difficult for row-oriented, relational databases, but columnar databases handle time-series analytics very well.

+Ultimately, it comes down to basic physics.
+Data in most databases is stored on disk and accessed from disk, and column-oriented databases store data differently than row-oriented databases.
+An analytical, columnar database provides distinct advantages when you want to access data in columns very quickly while eschewing some of the benefits that make transactional, row-oriented databases useful.

+## When should I avoid columnar databases?

+You should avoid columnar databases when you don't intend to do complex analytics and you want to retain the benefits of transactional, row-oriented databases.
+For example, columnar databases are generally not optimized for frequent single-row updates or deletes, both of which are important functions of traditional databases used for online transaction processing.

+The benefits of columnar databases become much more pronounced when working with large amounts of data, but you might want a columnar database even for small datasets (especially if you expect that data to grow).

+Similarly, you may not need to use a columnar database if you are working with smaller amounts of data.
+While there's nothing technically "wrong" with using a columnar database with smaller data sets, these databases generally have a steeper learning curve, and you can likely achieve what you need with more comfortable and broadly supported relational databases like Postgres or MySQL.

+USE COLUMNAR DATABASES WHEN... - USE ROW-ORIENTED DATABASES WHEN...
+Your primary use case is analytics - Your primary use case is transactions You need low query latency - You don't need low query latency (for analytics) You have large amounts of data - You're working with smaller data (for analytics) You don't need strict ACID compliance - You need strict ACID compliance You're using event sourcing principles - You need to do frequent, small replaces and deletes You need to store and analyze lots of time series data - You need to store and access records with unique IDs

 ## References

 - [https://www.tinybird.co/blog-posts/what-is-a-columnar-database](https://www.tinybird.co/blog-posts/what-is-a-columnar-database)